 This document provides information for second year students taking the BSc Physics and Business Studies course.
 It should be read in conjunction with the general teaching documents here.

 We hope that you will find this document useful, and it will help you to complete successfully your first year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either Nicholas d'Ambrumenil, who is in overall charge of the teaching, or Michael Pounds who is the Director of Student Experience.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform the Director of Studies, who is in overall charge of the teaching, or the Senior Tutor.

 As explained in the first year handbook, Physics is largely a linear subject with each new piece of knowledge building on what has been learnt before.
 Thus the second year work in Physics builds on what you learnt in the first year in fundamental areas, such as quantum mechanics, and electricity and magnetism, whilst at the same time introducing a number of topics, where the physics you have already learnt is applied to new areas such as geophysics.
 A significant feature of the second year course is that since you choose more than 25% of it from option lists, you can concentrate on those areas of physics that particularly interest you.